 As such, the CMAC consists of up to 20 members with extensive practical experience in analysing financial information.
 They do not represent the views and interests of their affiliations, except where explicitly stated.
 Information about the CMAC’s current members is available here.

-The CMAC meets with Board representatives during its one-day meetings that take place three times a year at the IASB offices in London; members are expected to attend the majority of the meetings in person.
+The CMAC meets with Board representatives during its one-day meetings that take place three times a year.
+In response to the impact of the coronavirus (covid-19) pandemic, we have replaced in-person meetings with virtual meetings.
+We provide digital access to meetings, and we provide regular updates on specific meeting arrangements.
 Members receive meeting papers for review in advance of each meeting.